jpoiret/coq/README_POPL26.md

 This artifact contains the implementation of sort elimination constraints and an initial prelude of Rocq making use of it.
-Refer to `README.md` for instruction on how to build from sources.
+See `README.md` and `INSTALL.md` for instruction on how to build from sources, install and point your interfaces.

 The adapted prelude of the core library is in `theories/Init`.
 See in particular `theories/Init/Specif.v` and `theories/Init/Datatypes.v` for